 - Mapping ecosystem services

-Note also two upcoming seminars on natural capital accounting at the local and landscape scale.
+Note also an upcoming seminar on natural capital accounting at the local and landscape scale.
 See our events page.

 Workbook of England's Natural Capital Committee

 - This guide was published in April 2017 and has been written for any one who wants to use what the Committee refers to as "natural capital approaches" in making decisions about the natural environment.

 - Corporate natural capital accounting (CNCA) uses a balance sheet format for documenting natural capital assets and liabilities by organisations.
 A CNCA framework commissioned by the Natural Capital Committee was published in 2015.
 While primarily focused on business, the framework can be applied by other organisations.
 It was piloted by Lafarge-Tarmac, National Trust, The Crown Estate and United Utilities.
 It was used in the production of a Natural Capital Account for Beam Parklands in East London in 2015 (commissioned by the Greater London Authority).

 - This type of assessment uses ecological units (principally habitats) to appraise a range of benefits (ecosystem services) provided by the natural environment such as flood risk reduction, carbon sequestration and recreational opportunities.

 - Defra and Scottish Government have commissioned experimental ecosystem accounts for two counties in Scotland, as well as three National Parks and one Area of Outstanding Natural Beauty in England.
 The method is explained in a detailed Technical Annex that helps with replication of the method elsewhere.

 - National habitat accounts are also available for woodland and marine areas, commissioned by the Office for National Statistics.

 - Alongside the natural capital account for Beam Parklands in East London (2015), an account for public parks in Sheffield was published in 2016 (this was presented at the Ecosystems Knowledge Network's Building Prosperous Cities conference in 2016).